AdityaW2005/aws-modules-pdf-and-qb/flashcards/128932/aws_m10_fc.md

-# AWS Module 10 Flashcards — Monitoring, Elasticity, and High Availability

-Note: ~70% sourced directly from the student guide; ~30% extended fundamentals for context.
-Keep answers concise and exam-ready.

 ### Q1: What are the primary components of Amazon CloudWatch?

 A: Metrics, Logs, Alarms, Dashboards, Events (EventBridge), and Synthetics canaries.